pottertech/inverse-riccati-liouvillian-ode/README.md

 # A Two-Pole Construction of Second-Order Linear ODEs with Degree-2 Liouvillian Solutions

-This repository contains the manuscript, LaTeX source, and symbolic verification code for the paper by Brodie Foxworth, Mark F. Kruelle, and Kevin D. Potter.
+This repository contains the manuscript, LaTeX source, and symbolic verification code for the paper by Kevin D. Potter.

 ## Contents